At 07791 MdAt 07791 Md

 Tourism and Festivals Office

-The Tourist Office becomes the “Tourism and Festivals Office” for the duration of the festival!
+The Tourist Office becomes the “Festival Tourist Office” for the duration of the festival!

-Come and meet our teams for advice and answers to your questions on the theme of the festival: practical information, information map of festival venues, show venues, expert advice, travel solutions, young audiences, etc…
+Come and meet our teams for advice and answers to your questions about the festival: practical information, an information map of festival venues, show locations, expert advice, travel solutions, young audiences, etc….

 Good plan

-During the Festival, throughout the intramuros, pedestrianisation is a priority and access is regulated from 12pm to 2am for vehicles with an access pass, encouraging gentle travel.
+During the Festival, pedestrianisation will be a priority throughout the city centre, and access will be restricted from 12pm to 2am for vehicles with an access pass, thus encouraging environmentally-friendly travel.
 Pass applications reserved for local residents.

 • Porte de la République